Causes: land use

 - Expansion of agriculture and forestry and chemically enhancing them to increase productivity have contributed to greenhouse gas (GHG) emissions including methane and nitrous oxide, loss of biodiversity and destruction of life-supporting ecosystem services.

 - Globally, agriculture uses ~70% of global fresh-water and accounts for ~23% of GHG emissions.

 - In 2016, 45.3% (12.1 million ha) of NZ’s land was used for agriculture and horticulture, producing 47.8% of GHG emissions

-- Soils contain more carbon than the atmosphere and vegetation combined, but they are running out.
-No-tillage agricultural soils or vanishing 10 – 20 times faster, conventional-tillage agricultural soils are vanishing more than 100 times faster than new soils are forming.
+- Soils contain more carbon than the atmosphere and plants combined, but conventional-agricultural soils are vanishing more than 100 times faster than new soils are forming.